Real-Time-Devops-Project/springboot-bookstore/README.md

 * JUnit 5
 * Docker

+Upto quality gates we can run on one slave machine , build and scan image we can run on one slave and some deploy and test run on different machine.

 before preparing the jenkins file and pipeline, we have to collect details like credentials of database, which commands we have to run.